m-zia/TS_template_with_Jest_tests/README.md

 ## Instructions

-- Click the "Use this template" button

-- Click "Create new repository"

-- Give your repository a name and click "Create repository from template"

 - Clone down your new repository to your computer

 - Navigate to the directory on your command line